yjyddq/EOSER-ASS-RL/README.md

 ## 🚀 Evaluation

-The evaluation code is inside the `eval` directory.
+The evaluation code is inside the `eval` directory:

 - Run with `bash run_eval.sh`
 - The evaluation file will only save the generations, use `python parse_and_get_acc.py` to print the accuracy.